Student Employment Center

 A student must be eligible to work in the U.S. as evidenced by a completed I-9 form kept on file per University records retention requirements.
 Please refer to Complete the I-9 Form website to ensure compliance in completing and retaining the form.
 Students may complete the I-9 form in the Human Resources Department.

 A student employee must be enrolled at least half time.
 Half-time enrollment means:

 - Undergraduate and post baccalaureate student employees must be enrolled for a minimum academic load of six credit hours.

 - Graduate student employees must be enrolled for a minimum academic load of four credit hours.

-A waiver of the credit load requirement may be provided once each academic year for one quarter with the understanding that either the student will enroll for the full credit requirement in succeeding quarters, or the student is enrolled in a terminal or graduating quarter.
+A waiver of the credit load requirement may be provided once each academic year for one quarter with the understanding that either the student will enroll for the full credit requirement in succeeding quarters, or the student is currently enrolled in a terminal or graduating quarter.
 Associated Student (AS) employment policies include additional details for AS employment.

 The Credit Load Waiver is available through the Student Employment Center and is also available on the web.